How Do Progressive Web Apps Really Compare to Native Apps?

 Progressive Web Apps are something between a responsive website and a mobile app.

-They are mobile sites built with modern JavaScript frameworks, designed to work like a native app.
+They are mobile sites built with modern JavaScript frameworks, designed to give an app-like experience.
 They can be added to a mobile device's home screen with an icon.
 Like apps, they offer a full-screen experience to engage users.
 However, they are still just a website when opened.
 With the development of Service Workers, PWAs do get some more benefits that native apps have, however, these benefits are still limited, particularly on iOS.

 Google defines PWAs as web experiences that are: